Health Care Worker Shortage

 1) Join the 9 major interstate health care worker compacts New Mexico does not yet participate in.

-We are advocating for nine bills that would bring New Mexico into the interstate compacts for physicians (Senate Bill 46; House Bill 243), physician assistants, psychologists (Senate Bill 106), counselors (House Bill 217), dentists and dental hygienists (House Bill 441), emergency medical personnel, audiologists and speech therapists (House Bill 79; Senate Bill 104), physical therapists (House Bill 82), and occupational therapists (House Bill 81).
+Think New Mexico worked to pass nine bills that would bring New Mexico into the interstate compacts for physicians (Senate Bill 46; House Bill 243), physician assistants (House Bill 413), psychologists (House Bill 242; Senate Bill 106), counselors (House Bill 217), dentists and dental hygienists (House Bill 441; Senate Bill 433), emergency medical personnel (House Bill 412), audiologists and speech therapists (House Bill 79; Senate Bill 104), physical therapists (House Bill 82), and occupational therapists (House Bill 81).

 These bills would make it easier for health care providers licensed in other states to provide care in New Mexico, including via telehealth.
 Without these agreements, doctors from other states cannot legally provide services in New Mexico unless they go through New Mexico’s lengthy licensing process.